 - Nobel Laureate Jules Hoffmann & Mme.
 Danièle Hoffmann

-- To date (2015), my work is owned by collectors in Arizona, California, Florida, Georgia, Hawaii, Illinois, Iowa, Kansas, Maryland, Massachusetts, Minnesota, Mississippi, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Tennessee, US Virgin Islands, British Columbia, Ontario, Quebec, New Zealand, France and Australia.
+- To date (2019), my work is owned by individual collectors in Arizona, California, Florida, Georgia, Hawaii, Illinois, Iowa, Kansas, Maryland, Massachusetts, Minnesota, Mississippi, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Tennessee, US Virgin Islands, British Columbia, Ontario, Quebec, New Zealand, France, Holland and Australia.

 - Invited national craft exhibit for G-20 meeting, Toronto, 2010.

 - The Teapot, invited exhibition, Annual Symposium of the American Association of Woodturners, Hartford, Connecticut, 2010.

 - Contemporary Wood Art: Collectors’ Selections exhibition, Wood Turning Center, Philadelphia, Pennsylvania, 2010

 - The Art of Craft, juried Canadian national crafts exhibit for Cultural Olympiad at the Museum of Vancouver for the 2010 Vancouver Olympic Games, 2010.

 - Unity and Diversity: Selected Works juried Canadian national exhibition, Cheongju International Craft Biennale, Cheongju, South Korea, 2009.

 - Over the Edge, Woodturning into Sculpture, invited exhibition, Prichard Gallery, University of Idaho, 2008.